mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Notably, encryption doesn't seem to affect TrueNAS' performance at all.
 It performed the same with or without encryption, whereas Synology suffered a XX% slowdown in both read tests.

+Read speeds were surprisingly inconsistent on the TrueNAS for small files.
+For every other test on both servers, performance in each of the three trials was consistent to about 5%.
+In the tests of small file reads on the TrueNAS, speeds ranged from 33 MiB/s to 54 MiB/s on unencrypted files and 34 MiB/s to 67 MiB/s on encrypted files.
+I'm not sure where the inconsistency was coming from, as the same tests for 1 GiB files had much less variance.

 I keep most of my data on encrypted volumes, so the test with encryption more accurately represents my typical usage.

 ### Write performance

 Although my old Synology managed to outshine TrueNAS on reads, this was not the case for writes.
-Even on an unencrypted volume, TrueNAS was XX% faster on small files, and they performed almost identically on 1 GiB files.
+Even on an unencrypted volume, TrueNAS was XX% faster on small files, and the two systems performed almost identically on 1 GiB files.

 Again, bringing encryption into the mix obliterates Synology's performance but had no impact on TrueNAS.
 With encryption enabled, TrueNAS outperforms Synology by XX% on small files and XX% on large files.